 Tamar lives in Brooklyn and writes full time.
 Her work has appeared in the New Yorker.com, The New York Times, Food & Wine, Orion, Harper's Magazine, Mother Jones, and Fine Cooking, among other publications, and she is a contributing writer to The New York Times Magazine.
 She also writes regularly for Vogue, and has spoken widely about sustainable cooking, including at TEDx, Harvard, Yale, the University of Vermont, the University of Michigan, and SxSW Eco.

-Forthcoming: SOMETHING OLD SOMETHING NEW (2018)
+praise for SOMETHING OLD SOMETHING NEW (2018)

 PRAISE FOR AN EVERLASTING MEAL